 While not required by all employers, bookkeepers may wish to become certified to demonstrate their skills and knowledge to potential employers.
 The National Association of Certified Bookkeepers (NACB) offers the Certified Public Bookkeeper designation for individuals who pass the Uniform Bookkeeper Certification Examination exam.
 The American Institute of Professional Bookkeepers also offers a credential; those who complete their exam earn the Certified Bookkeeper (CB) designation.

 Graduates with an accounting certificate are prepared for entry-level positions within a financial organization or an accounting department.
 Some possible career titles include:

 - Accounts payable/receivable clerk

 Employment Outlook & Salary Info

-The U.S. Bureau of Labor Statistics (BLS) reported that the employment of bookkeeping, accounting and auditing clerks was expected to experience an 11% growth between 2012 and 2022, as fast as average when compared to other occupations.
-This outlook was attributed to a swelling economy and the requirement for accuracy in financial reporting.
-The BLS also reported that this group earned an average salary of $38,070 as of May 2014.
+The U.S. Bureau of Labor Statistics (BLS) reported that the employment of bookkeeping, accounting and auditing clerks is expected to decline by 8% from 2014 to 2024, primarily due to technological improvements in the field.
+The BLS also reported that this group earned an average salary of $38,990 as of May 2015.

 Students who want to pursue entry-level accounting or bookkeeping jobs have the option of earning a certificate in one of these fields.
 Although there are some differences between the programs, both introduce students to essential financial concepts.